iansan5653/dom-input-range/README.md

 new InputRange(element, 0, 10).getBoundingClientRect();
 ```

-There is also a convenient [`fromSelection`](https://iansan5653.github.io/dom-input-range/classes/InputRange.html#fromSelection) method for creating a range from the active selection:
+There is also a convenient [`fromSelection`](https://iansan5653.github.io/dom-input-range/classes/InputRange.html#fromSelection) method for creating a range from the active selection.
+This can also be used to get the coordinates of the caret:

 ```js
 import { InputRange } from "dom-input-range";